-- Following her residency, Dr. Yurth was selected for a highly competitive fellowship in spine and sports medicine with SOAR (Sports Orthopedic and Rehabilitation), an organization associated with Stanford University where she had the opportunity to learn from leaders in the field of spine and sports medicine.
+- Following her residency, Dr. Yurth was selected for a highly competitive fellowship in spine and sports medicine with SOAR (Sports Orthopedic and Rehabilitation), an organization associated with Stanford University where she had the opportunity to learn from experts in the field of spine and sports medicine.

 - Dr. Yurth has lectured across the country.

-- Dr. Yurth has been published in leading journals on topics including the treatment of lower back pain, nonoperative management of disc herniations, nerve injuries in sports, care of the female athlete, and preventing osteoporosis.
+- Dr. Yurth has been published in journals on topics including the treatment of lower back pain, nonoperative management of disc herniations, nerve injuries in sports, care of the female athlete, and preventing osteoporosis.

 - Worked with the San Francisco 49ers

 - Santa Clara University basketball, football, and soccer

 - Physician for the San Jose/Cleveland Ballet